 Show your students you are as interested in them by setting up questions for students written on pieces of butcher’s paper scattered throughout the room (just like the image below by Adventures of a 3rd Grade Teacher).
 The goal will be for students to place a sticky note on each question by the end of the day.

 It does not need to be a forced activity that they have to do within a designated time.
-They just need to make sure they answer each question by the end of the day.
+They simply need to make sure they answer each question by the end of the day.
 Look at the answers and discuss them as a class on the second day of school or sometime during that first week.

 Image source: The Adventures of a 3rd Grade Teacher

-12. Getting to Know You T-Shirt
+12. Print a ‘Getting to Know You T-Shirt’

 This awesome Getting to Know You T-Shirt activity is just the creative lesson you need to get your students to share their interests.
 Have the class introduce themselves to each other by sharing their T-shirts.
 They may find some new friends who share common interests that will set them up for the year to come.

-13. Would You Rather?
+13. Complete a ‘Would You Rather?’
 Writing Task

-Ahhh: a good ol’ fashioned writing task!
+Ahhh; a good old fashioned writing task!
 There’s nothing like asking a student’s opinion to get them writing.
-You can do just that with our fun Would You Rather…?
+You can do just that with these fun Would You Rather…?
 Question Cards!
-Provide your students with a card to prompt them to write an opinion piece or a story!

 14. Choose a Children’s Book